fevral13/evalrs/README.md

 # evalrs

-A (micro) service to execute custom scripts in a sandboxed environment.
+A (micro) service to execute custom JS scripts in a sandboxed environment.

 See the OpenAPI specs for API usage.